neondatabase/website/content/docs/guides/neon-authorize-firebase-gcp.md

 ### 2. Run your first authorized query

-With RLS policies in place, you can now query the database using JWTs from Firebase, restricting access based on the user's identity.
-Here's how to run authenticated queries from both the backend and the frontend of our application using Firebase Auth Tokens.
+With RLS policies in place, you can now query the database using JWTs from your authentication provider, restricting access based on the user's identity.
+Here's how to run authenticated queries from both the backend and the frontend of your application using authentication tokens.
 Highlighted lines in the code samples emphasize key actions related to authentication and querying.

 <Tabs labels={["server-component.tsx","client-component.tsx",".env"]}>